 Chapter 2: The Surrender of the Gods

-Chapter 3: The Glory of Man
+Chapter 3: Ode to Man

 Chapter 4: The Life Well-Lived